bentsolheim/microbit-projects/README.md

 * pseudo-microbit to get code completion in PyCharm.
 See https://mryslab.github.io/pseudo-microbit/install/
 * uflash to install code to the micro:bit.
 See https://uflash.readthedocs.io/en/latest/

+## uFlash

+Code can be installed on the micro:bit using uFlash

+    uflash <file>

+or

+    uflash --watch <file>

+to install changes on file save.

+## Notes

     pip install pseudo-microbit
     sudo pip install uflash